Local. Independent. Physician-Owned Since 1949.

 About Donald McCormack, M.D.

-Dr. McCormack diagnoses and treats all eye diseases, prescribes eyeglasses and contact lenses to correct vision problems, and performs a wide range of clinical procedures and more complicated eye surgeries.
-He has special interests in treatments for dry eyes and glaucoma and has been a principal investigator in numerous clinical research trials for these conditions.
+Dr. McCormack diagnoses and treats all eye diseases, prescribes eyeglasses and contact lenses to correct vision problems, and performs various clinical procedures and more complicated eye surgeries.
+He has a special interest in treatments for dry eyes and glaucoma and has been a principal investigator in numerous clinical research trials.

 Originally from Ames, Iowa, Dr. McCormack has been with the Boulder Medical Center since 1993.
 Here is a partial list of the services he provides: